 A: No, there is no retroactive funding.
 All expenses in the application and eligible for reimbursement must take place after the Grants Subcommittee approves the project.

 Q: We are finishing the fiscal year but my grant expenses won’t be ready by then.
 What do I do?

 A: It depends on the type of grant.
 Travel Grants and Pew Intensive Workshop/Institute Grants should be reimbursed in the Fiscal Year the travel takes place.
-Be aware these two grants also require a report before reimbursement can take place.
-All other FTLC grants can span different fiscal years and can reimburse before a report is due.
+Be aware that these two grants also require a report before reimbursement can take place.
+All other FTLC grants can span multiple fiscal years and can be reimbursed before a report is due.